Welcome To Our Blog

 3 Questions to Ask Yourself Before Planning Effective Virtual Induction Session

-It was a Thursday afternoon when Megha was informed that the workforce will relocate to home and they no longer need to step into the office.
+It was a Thursday afternoon when Megha was informed that the workforce would relocate to home and they no longer needed to step into the office.
 The announcement was welcomed in the rising pandemic in 2020.

 Megha had to figure out the onboarding process to make sure new hires felt welcomed and excited in the absence of office tours, team meals, gifts and goodies, and meet-and-greets with new teammates.
 An effective virtual onboarding program would increase productivity, engagement, and employee retention.